-- Child Development Center (Fund 33) \$8,331 was assigned for unanticipated declining revenue as well as unexpected expenses. - Capital Projects Fund (Fund 41) \$466,447 was assigned to reserves for capital projects. - Capital Project Fund for University Center (Fund 44) \$200,000 was assigned to reserves for deferred maintenance as required by the donation as well as an additional \$41,840 for equipment replacement. - Community Play Consortium, a JPA between Lake Tahoe Community College and the City of South Lake Tahoe (Fund 59) \$262,500 was assigned to reserves to include \$25,500 for equipment replacement and \$231,000 for synthetic field maintenance and replacement. - Self-Insurance Fund (Fund 61) \$80,000 was assigned to fund the District share of property/liability claims. - Retiree Health Benefits Fund (Fund 69) \$250,000 was assigned at June 30, 2016 with the additional reserve of \$350,000 for the STRS/PERS reserve transferred from Fund 11. - Other Post-Employment Benefits (Fund 79) \$1,453,784 was assigned to this reserve for retiree benefits. - LTCC has obtained a number of grants to support student enrollment and instruction of which many are state based.
-The FY19-20 restricted general fund budget continues to increase as LTCC receives money to be used for specific purposes.
-In previous years, increases were for the student success and support program (SSSP) and the student equity program.
-In FY15-16, the District was designated as the fiscal agent for the Adult Education Block Grant (AEBG), which is budgeted at \$886,965 for the FY19-20 annual allocation.
-This grant provides funding for the purpose of developing regional plans for adult education and funding will be allocated between the District, Lake Tahoe Unified School District (K-12) and El Dorado County of Education, and additional funding of \$400,000 (Regional) and \$331,855 (Local) for the Strong Workforce Program to improve and expand efforts for workforce, consistent with recommendations from the Workforce Task Force.
-The District currently has two federal TRIO grants: Upward Bound, for Math and Science Instruction and Education Talent Search to assist individuals from disadvantaged backgrounds complete postsecondary education.
-These federal grants are awarded in five-year terms. - Fiscal Year 2019-20 saw a decrease in full-time equivalent students (FTES) from the adopted budget projections.
-The FY19-20 adopted budget was based on 1,908 FTES; however, actual FTES were 1,885.05 at year-end due to the outbreak of COVID-19.
-The outbreak lead the Chancellor's Office to issue an emergency conditions allowance (ECA) locking in the FTES projections submitted in January 2020 as the reportable FTES for apportionment purposes.
+- Capital Project Fund for University Center (Fund 44) \$200,000 was assigned to reserves for deferred maintenance as required by the donation as well as an additional \$43,815 for equipment replacement. - Community Play Consortium, a JPA between Lake Tahoe Community College and the City of South Lake Tahoe (Fund 59) \$262,500 was assigned to reserves to include \$25,500 for equipment replacement and \$231,000 for synthetic field maintenance and replacement. - Self-Insurance Fund (Fund 61) \$80,000 was assigned to fund the District share of property/liability claims. - Retiree Health Benefits Fund (Fund 69) \$250,000 was assigned at June 30, 2016 with the additional reserve of \$350,000 for the STRS/PERS reserve transferred from Fund 11. - Other Post-Employment Benefits (Fund 79) \$1,672,658 was assigned to this reserve for retiree benefits. - LTCC has obtained a number of grants to support student enrollment and instruction of which many are state based.
+The FY20-21 restricted general fund budget continues to increase as LTCC receives money to be used for specific purposes.
+In previous years, increases were recognized for Student Equity and Achievement.
+Throughout fiscal years 19-20 and 20-21, the District has been authorized to receive \$4,104,480 in funding through the HEERF grant for higher education institutions (also known as the CARES act).
+This includes \$1,522,445 in funding for direct aid to students, and \$2,582,035 in funding for the District as an institution.
+The purpose of the student aid portion of the HEERF funding is to support students who were directly impacted by the disruption of campus operations due to COVID-19.
+The purpose of the institutional portion of the HEERF funding is to support expenses related to COVID-19 needed to continue campus operations.
+In FY20-21, the District received and spent \$717,623.86 in institutional funding, and also received and distributed \$257,000 in funding directly to students. - Fiscal Year 2020-21 saw a decrease in full-time equivalent students (FTES).
+The FY20-21 adopted budget was based on 1,943 FTES; however, actual FTES were 1,818 at year-end due to the outbreak of COVID-19.
+The outbreak led the Chancellor's Office to issue an emergency conditions allowance (ECA) locking in the FTES projections submitted in January 2020 as the reportable FTES for apportionment purposes.
+The ECA continued throughout 2020-21.
 The reportable FTES, per the ECA, was 1942.95.
-This would have been a project growth of 1.8%.
 The district has been taking a conservative approach to projecting FTES for prior years.
 With the implementation of the new funding formula in FY18-19, reviewing and anticipating FTES will still be required as it makes up the majority of the apportionment from the state, but now there are two additional areas for the district to monitor and plan related to equity and student success.
 As with the prior year, there are numerous factors in play related to dual enrollment, ISAs, and International students that will affect the ending FTES number.
 While challenging, the district has created a schedule that emphasizes efficiency while maintaining opportunities for students to complete their courses of study.